-On Giving Quilts – What I wish you knew
+Giving Quilts: What I wish you knew about the quilt I gave you

 If you’re one of those quilters who is “on the ball,” then I’m sure you plan on giving quilt gifts to some of your loved ones.
 To me Christmas really is the most wonderful time of the year, and giving quilty gifts to the people I love is just the icing on the cake.
 Sure, it’s a little stressful trying to get it all done on time, but mostly it’s fun and exciting to give a quilt to someone as a gift.